coolAnJ/Vehical-Rental-System/README.md

 # Vehical-Rental-System
-A system to allow people for renting vehicle
+A system to allow user for renting vehicle